Azure/appinno-gbb-glam-experiments/experiments/create-search-index/README.md

 # Create an Azure AI Search Index including Multi-Modal Image Embeddings (Vectors)

+**Welcome!** Want to see this experiment as part of a full end-to-end reference implementation?
+This experiment led to the development of the ingestion component in the [semantic search for images reference implementation](../../reference-implementations/semantic-search-for-images/README.md).
+Look there for a complete solution that may be deployed to your Azure subscription.

 ## Goal

-Leverage Azure AI Vision's multi-modal image embeddings to support semantic search across image-based documents (e.g., art objects) based on the image data itself.
+Leverage Azure AI Vision's multimodal embeddings APIs to support semantic search across image-based documents (e.g., art objects) based on the image data itself.

 ## Approach: Locally Run Console Application with Document Upload